Sri Lanka welcomes first tourists despite new coronavirus strain | Malay Mail

 The moves come despite authorities announcing a deadlier coronavirus strain.

-Minister for Covid Disease Control, Sudharshini Fernandopulle, said the strain was more infectious than one which spread in Sri Lanka between January and October. — AFP
+Minister for Covid Disease Control, Sudharshini Fernandopulle, said the strain was more infectious than one which spread in Sri Lanka between January and October. ― AFP-Relaxnews